 🗃 Ticking Entity Error

-If it's likely your error is caused by a ticking entity, this article should help you on that!
+If it's likely your error is caused by a ticking entity, this article should help you with that!

-💭 It's extremely important to read all topics in order to understand the issue and fix, with the minimum loss possible.
+💭 It's extremely important to read all topics to understand the issue and fix, with the minimum loss possible.

 ❓ What is the Ticking Entity Error ❓